 IN THIS ARTICLE

 Those with psoriasis commonly recognize that new areas of psoriasis occur within seven to 10 days after the skin has been injured.
 This has been called the Koebner reaction.
-Sometimes, the reverse occurs in which psoriasis clears after injury to the skin.

 Must Read Articles Related to Psoriasis